gpx1000/Vulkan-Tutorial/en/03_Drawing_a_triangle/01_Presentation/00_Window_surface.md

 window object.
 The `GetModuleHandle` call returns the `HINSTANCE` handle of the current process.

 After that the surface can be created with `vkCreateWin32SurfaceKHR`, which includes a parameter for the instance, surface creation details, custom allocators and the variable for the surface handle to be stored in.
-Technically this is a WSI extension function, but it is so commonly used that the standard Vulkan loader includes it, so unlike other extensions you don't need to explicitly load it.
+Technically, this is a WSI extension function, but it is so commonly used that the standard Vulkan loader includes it, so unlike other extensions, you don't need to explicitly load it.

 ```c++
 if (vkCreateWin32SurfaceKHR(instance, &createInfo, nullptr, &surface) != VK_SUCCESS) {